-http://www.ucd.ie/library/supporting you/new student/
+http://libguides.ucd.ie/newstudents

 Students should note that there are no printing or photocopying facilities in the School of Philosophy itself.
 Neither are there any common work area or computer workstations.
 There is a room available to arts and humanities research students, but space is limited and must be applied for.
-Stage 2 PhD students should enquire with the Graduate Administrator if interested.
+Year 2+ PhD students should enquire with the Graduate Administrator if interested.